Ally Invest Cash-Enhanced Managed Portfolios Expert Review

 As would be expected, The Ally robo-advisor returns vary based upon the type of portfolio selected.
-The conservative portfolios yielded lower returns, with less risk.
-The Core Conservative and Core Moderate portfolios had 3.92% and 4.82% annualized returns respectively for the previous eight years.
+The conservative portfolios are expected to yield lower returns, with less risk.
+While over the long term, it’s expected that higher risk portfolios will offer higher returns.

 We appreciate the transparent Ally Managed Portfolio performance data.

 We appreciate the transparent return data for each of the five risk adjusted portfolios.
 Notice that the standard deviation, which measures the portfolios volatility is lower on the conservative investments and higher on the more aggressive portfolios.
 While the returns are lower on the conservative portfolios and higher on the riskier portfolios.

 It’s worth noting, that in comparison with common investing theory, the Ally Invest Managed Portfolios are allocated significantly more conservatively than comparable portfolios with the same risk levels.

 For example, the most aggressive portfolio, labeled Very High Risk Tolerance or Agressive Growth has the following asset allocation: